cdapio/cdap/cdap-docs/examples-manual/source/examples/spark-k-means.rst

 **Stopping the Service**

-- Click on *SparkKMeans* in the Overview page of the CDAP UI to get to the Application detail page, click *CentersService* in the *Service* pane to get to the Service detail page, then click the *Stop* button; or
+- Click on *SparkKMeans* in the Overview page of the CDAP UI to get to the Application detail page, click *CentersService* in the *service* pane to get to the service detail page, then click the *Stop* button; or
 - From the Standalone CDAP SDK directory, use the Command Line Interface:

   .. list-table::